 The Guardian, Bustle, AOL, T-Mobile, and other companies switched from in-house servers to AWS Lambda over the last several years.
 For many, it was a monetary decision, whereas others strived to create a better user experience.
-AWS Lambda is used by companies with established server spaces, and even more so by startups and small businesses that never had powerful in-house storages to begin with.
+AWS Lambda is used by companies with established server spaces, and even more so by startups and small businesses that never had powerful in-house storages to begin with because of many serverless advantages.

 What is AWS Lambda?